 - Oil a baking sheet.
 Press out the dough into a rough rectangle on the baking sheet.
 Leave it to rest for ten minutes.

-- Drizzle over the olive oil, add the black olives (I used Fragata), and scatter over the rosemary leaves.
+- Drizzle over the olive oil, add the black olives (I used Fragata), and scatter over the rosemary leaves.200 g black olives, Olive oil to drizzle, Small bunch of rosemary leaves

 - Allow to rise for half an hour.
 Drizzle on a little more olive oil before baking if needed.

-- Preheat your oven to 200 degrees (fan).
+- Preheat your oven to 200℃ /390℉.
 Bake for 30 mins until golden brown and crisp on top.
+Allow to cool then enjoy.

 I’m also joining in with Credit Crunch Munch with Fuss Free Flavours and Fab Food 4 All, as I finished two packets of strong bread flour with this recipe, and making your own bread is much cheaper than buying it.